 First published at Charityscience.com in 2014

-Many charities claim to accept and even enjoy feedback (both positive and critical), but I find that charities have two kinds of set-ups for feedback:
+Many charities claim to accept and even enjoy feedback (both positive and critical), but I find that the reality is less straightforward.
+Most charities have two kinds of set-ups for feedback:

 There is a huge difference between these two, but people often think both of these make an organization open to feedback.

-Studies have shown that people are convenience maximizers and want to put in as little effort as possible.
-If something is a step harder there is generally a huge drop off rate.
-For example, if you ask someone to give feedback, but make it inconvenient or subtly discourage it, the amount of real feedback you will get will be a small fraction of what would have been given if it was made easy.
+Studies have shown that people are convenience maximizers, preferring to put in as little effort as possible.
+If something is a step harder, there is generally a huge drop off rate.
+For example, if you ask someone to give feedback, but make it inconvenient or subtly discourage it, the amount of real feedback you get will be a small fraction of what would have been given if it was made easy.

 If I wanted to make it seem like I was accepting feedback, but did not really want to receive or take into account large amounts of feedback (particularly negative feedback), I could do a number of things.